Western Azerbaijan (irredentist concept): History

-The present-day territory of Armenia, along with the western part of Azerbaijan, including Nakhchivan were historically part of the Armenian Highlands.
+The present-day territory of Armenia, along with the western part of Azerbaijan, including Nakhchivan were historically part of the Armenian highlands and Eastern Armenia.

 The toponym "Zangezur" that Azerbaijan uses is derived from the name of a district created by the Russian Empire in 1868 as part of the Yelizavetpol governorate.
 The term covers an area including what is today the southern part of Armenia.
 Syunik, the Armenian name, is an older term dating back to antiquity.

-In the Middle Ages, the Oghuz Turkic Seljuks, Qara Qoyunlu and Aq Qoyunlu held sway in the region.
-Afterward, the area was under the control of the Safavid Empire.
+The area formed part of the ancient Kingdom of Armenia after the fall of the Achaemenid Empire, with control over the region later being contested by the Roman Empire and in turn the Parthian and Sassanid Empires in Persia.
+In the Middle Ages, the area was controlled variously by Oghuz Turkic Seljuks, Qara Qoyunlu and Aq Qoyunlu before eventually falling into the hands of the Safavid Empire.

 Under the Iranian Safavids, the area that constitutes the bulk of the present-day Republic of Armenia, was organized as the Erivan Province.
 The Erivan Province also had Nakhchivan as one of its administrative jurisdictions.
 A number of the Safavid era governors of the Erivan Province were of Turkic origin.
 Together with the Karabagh province, the Erivan Province comprised Iranian Armenia.